tappily/scroll-map/README.md

 # Scroll Map
-Map the scroll state of the window using AMD and CanJS.
+Map the scroll state of the window compared to the calculated position a target element using AMD and CanJS.

 ##Use